ssh-mitm/ssh-mitm/README.md

 Getting the plain text credentials is only half the fun.
-SSH-MITM proxy server is able to hijack a ssh session and allows you to interact with it.

-When a client connects, the ssh-mitm proxy server starts a new server, where you can connect with another ssh client.
+When a client connects, the ssh-mitm starts a new server, which is used for session hijacking.
-This server is used to hijack the session.

     2021-01-01 11:42:43,699 [INFO]  created injector shell on port 34463. connect with: ssh -p 34463 127.0.0.1